 As a security company often operating in developing countries and remote regions; and often with the carriage of licensed weapons – Saladin understands and acknowledges it is in a unique area of corporate social responsibility.
 Saladin has developed a management framework that ensures people remain as safe as possible whilst minimising environmental impact and contributing positively to local economies and the environment wherever possible.

 Developed by the Swiss Government in Geneva and bringing together many international companies the ICOC is now the basis from which reputable security companies operate.
-As a Signatory Company, Saladin has publicly affirmed its responsibility to respect the human rights of, and fulfil humanitarian responsibilities towards, all those affected by our business activities, and as a Signatory Company Saladin has committed to operate in accordance with the Code.
+As a member company, Saladin has publicly affirmed its responsibility to respect the human rights of, and fulfil humanitarian responsibilities towards, all those affected by our business activities, and as a member company Saladin has committed to operate in accordance with the Code.

 For Saladin’s policy on grievance and complaints in line with the ICoC, please go to grievance procedure.